Margaret Bennell: Hawkwood College

 As a result of her increasing deafness, teaching children became difficult, leading her to step out of the school and join a friend, Lily Whincop, who owned an old Manor, Hawkwood House in nearby Stroud.
 Here they founded Hawkwood College as a kind of youth training centre.
-Maria Röschl and Ernst Lehrs joined their collegial work from time to time and the College became a venue for summer courses in languages for students and teachers.
+Maria Röschl and Ernst Lehrs joined their collegial work from time to time and the college became a venue for summer courses in languages for students and teachers.
 It went through many transformations but remains a centre of anthroposophical work in England.

-Margaret Bennel was described as tall, of distinguished appearance with an athletic figure.
+Margaret Bennell was described as tall, of distinguished appearance with an athletic figure.
 In her younger years she had represented her country in fencing tournaments, later instructing keen pupils in the art.
 Both her voice and exceptional command of the English language were a delight to listen to and she was highly respected by both students and colleagues.
 Yet if the need arose, she might be found on her knees scrubbing the kitchen floor.

 Her cooperation with Isabel Wyatt led to the publication of her two books, one of which appeared posthumously.
 She was already very ill by this time and had retired to Curry Mallet in Somerset.
-Here she composed music to Shakespeare’s lines:
+Here she composed music to Shakespeare's lines: